-CHI 317 MATHEMATICS AND TECHNOLOGY INSTRUCTIONAL METHODS
+CHI 317 MATHEMATICS AND TECHNOLOGY INSTRUCTIONAL METHODS CREDITS: 4

-This course is an integrated instructional methods course, which applies mathematical concepts through national/local standards using problem solving and scientific inquiry to develop integrated, technology rich multi-disciplinary units for young children.
+This course is an integrated instructional methods course, which applies mathematical concepts through national/local standards using problem solving and scientific inquiry to develop integrated, technology rich multidisciplinary units for young children.
 Strategies for teaching math and the development of technological literacy using a technology rich, hands on approach based on NCTM and ISTE learning standards, including content area skills.
 Assessment of constructivist learning experiences in the content areas included to inform best practice.
 [A minimum grade of B- is required for recommendation for NH teacher certification.]
+Offered spring of even-numbered years.
+Concurrent enrollment in CHI 342 is recommended.
+Prerequisite: CHI 101

+CHI 318 RESEARCH METHODS FOR CHILD DEVELOPMENT CREDITS: 4 This is the second course in a two-part research sequence that prepares students to understand and apply empirical research Students will learn about a variety of methods used to study development, gain knowledge of research design, and utilize basic statistical techniques to analyze data.
 Offered spring.
-Concurrent enrollment in CHI342 is recommended.
-Prerequisite: CHI 101
+Prerequisite: CHI 118

-CHI 318 RESEARCH METHODS FOR CHILD DEVELOPMENT

-This is the second course in a two-part research sequence that prepares students to understand and apply empirical research Students will learn about a variety of methods used to study development, gain knowledge of research design, and utilize basic statistical techniques to analyze data.
-Offered spring starting 2016.
-Prerequisite: CHI118

-CHI 319 SOCIAL STUDIES AND SCIENCE INSTRUCTIONAL METHODS

-This course is an integrated instructional methods course focusing on social studies and science.
+CHI 319 SOCIAL STUDIES AND SCIENCE INSTRUCTIONAL METHODS CREDITS: 4 This course is an integrated instructional methods course focusing on social studies and science.
 Ten Social Studies themes identified by the National Council of Teachers of Social Studies and the National Science Teachers Association standards frame course content.
 Methods and theories that support the development of the inquiry process are developed in classrooms for young children.
 Students will gain content knowledge through exposure to social studies and science content in coursework and practice various methods of teachings in classrooms and field settings.
 [A minimum grade of B- is required for recommendation for NH teacher certification.]
-Offered spring.
+Offered spring of odd-numbered years.
 Concurrent enrollment in CHI 342 is recommended.
 Prerequisites: CHI 101, CHI 102

-CHI 321 ADVANCED EARLY AND MIDDLE CHILDHOOD DEVELOPMENT

-This course increases the depth and breadth of student understandings about how children develop in various domains in the early and middle childhood years.
+CHI 321 ADVANCED EARLY AND MIDDLE CHILDHOOD DEVELOPMENT CREDITS: 4 This course increases the depth and breadth of student understandings about how children develop in various domains in the early and middle childhood years.
 Key theoretical perspectives and research findings will be addressed with an eye to application to the lives of children and families.
 Offered fall.
+Prerequisite: CHI 101 parent-child play, peer play, education or therapeutic play, sports, humor, games and drawing.
+Offered spring of odd-numbered years.
 Prerequisite: CHI 101

-CHI 322 PLAY, LEISURE AND WELL BEING
+CHI 322 PLAY, LEISURE AND WELL BEING CREDITS: 4

 The course will examine the multifaceted role of play and leisure in child and family life.
-The origins, forms, effects, determinants of play and leisure will be explored which may include: parent-child play, peer play, education or therapeutic play, sports, humor, games and drawing.
-Offered fall of odd-numbered years.
-Prerequisite: CHI 101
+The origins, forms, effects, determinants of play and leisure will be explored which may include:

-CHI 325 LITERACY INSTRUCTIONAL STRATEGIES
+CHI 325 LITERACY INSTRUCTIONAL STRATEGIES CREDITS: 4

 This course introduces students to the theories and practices underlying children's literacy development.
 Emphasis is placed on understanding how young children, specifically children in kindergarten through third grade, develop reading, writing, and spelling skills.
 Through readings, discussions, assignments, hands-on experiences, and instructional technology students learn how to plan, implement and assess activities that support and guide children in their literacy development.
-Offered fall.
+Offered fall of odd-numbered years.
 Concurrent enrollment in CHI 341 is recommended.
 Prerequisite: CHI 101 [A minimum grade of B- is required for recommendation for NH teacher certification.]

-CHI 326 LITERATURE THROUGH A DEVELOPMENTAL LENS
+CHI 326 LITERATURE THROUGH A DEVELOPMENTAL LENS CREDITS: 4